Sofia StridTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 Some ongoing projects

-Sofia Strid is active in many well-established European wide networks and collaborations, many of which have developed from her work with the European Women's Lobby (2006-2007), as Research Associate in the EU 6th framework funded QUING: Quality in Gender+ Equality Policy in Europe, and her participation in the UNESCO Chair in Gender Research Group.
+Sofia Strid is active in well-established European wide networks and collaborations, many of which have developed from her work with the European Women's Lobby (2006-2007), as Research Associate in the EU 6th framework funded QUING: Quality in Gender+ Equality Policy in Europe, and her participation in the UNESCO Chair in Gender Research Group.